-To be fully admitted to the School or Clinical Mental Health Counseling programs, students must pass (i.e., "B" or better) CNS 620 (Laboratory in Counseling Skills).
-This is a screening class to make sure students possess the skills necessary to learn basic counseling skills.
-CNS 620, along with CNS 517 (Ethical and Legal Issues) and CNS 622 (Theories of Individual Counseling) are also pre-requisites for CNS 680/681 (Practicum).
+In order to be fully admitted to the School or Clinical Mental Health Counseling programs, students must pass (i.e., "B" or better) both CNS 523 (Small Group Laboratory) and CNS 620 (Laboratory in Counseling Skills).
+These are screening classes to make sure students possess the skills necessary to learn interviewing and small group facilitation.
+These two classes, along with CNS 517 (Ethical and Legal Issues) and CNS 622 (Theories of Individual Counseling) are also pre-requisites for CNS 680/681 (Practicum).
 Please note: Students must earn grades of "B" or better in all pre-requisites to take the CNS 680/681 (Practicum) course.
 Practicum pre-requisite courses in which a student earns a grade lower than "B" must be repeated until the student earns a grade of "B" or better.
-Faculty reserve the right to allow or disallow taking a Practicum pre- requisite course again.
+Faculty reserve the right to allow or disallow taking a Practicum pre-requisite course again.